kostat-sdg-eng/sdg-indicators/_pages/accessibilitystatement.md

 ## Reporting accessibility problems with this website

-Please contact us if you find any other problems on the site.
+Please [contact us](mailto:{{site.email_contacts.functional}}) if you find any other problems on the site.
 Also, if you think the site does not meet accessibility requirements.
-Our email is SustainableDevelopment@ons.gov.uk.